ukparliament/ontologies/procedure/flowcharts/meta/design-notes/index.md

 ### How is a procedure map with logic gates parsed in the context of a work package?

-The [Procedure Ontology](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html) uses new step types - rather than route types such as allows, causes, precludes and requires.
+We are in the process of redesigning the [Procedure Ontology](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html) to use typed steps rather than route types.

 Each step has one type.
 The step can be a business step, decision step, logical NOT, logical AND or logical OR.

 #### Logic gates

-Logic gates operate as classical logic, with the addition of a value called NULL.
+The logic gates take one input or two inputs and emit one output.
+A value is called NULL, TRUE, FALSE or UNTRAVERSABLE.
 Truth tables for the logic gates are:

 <!-- NOT table -->
 <table>